 VARIETY SHOW – The annual 4-H Variety Show is held in Spring.
 It is open to all 4-H families and club members to share their creative talents.
 Entry areas include drama, novelty acts, vocal, instrumental, or dance performances.
 The show is planned and conducted by a countywide committee, which also holds auditions to select Variety Show participants.
 As part of the annual event, the 4-H International Committee conducts a raffle as its major fundraiser to sponsor participants in international travel programs.

 CLOTHING REVUE – Members enrolled in clothing and clothes horse projects participate in modeling garments they have constructed.
-Garments are evaluated on suitability of garment to individual, general appearance, construction in relation to general appearance, and wear ability.
-Two youth are chosen to represent Ozaukee County at the Wisconsin State Fair Clothing Revue.
-All youth that participate model their garment at style shows held during the Ozaukee County Fair.
+Garments are evaluated on the suitability of garments to the individual, general appearance, construction in relation to general appearance, and wearability.
+All youth that participates model their garment at style shows held during the Ozaukee County Fair.

-NEW FAMILY FAIR PREVIEW DAY – Get help with record books, participate in practice jusdging sessions, learn about online entry process, and hands-on fun.
+NEW FAMILY FAIR PREVIEW DAY – Get help with record books, participate in practice judging sessions, learn about online entry process for exhibiting at the county fair, and enjoy hands-on fun.
 All new 4-H families should plan to attend.

-4-H CAMP – The annual 4-H summer camp held at Camp Lakotah is a four-day adventure!
-4-H camp challenges members to try new activities, create craft items, and explore nature and have fun at campfires, swimming and theme programs.
-Members 3rd through 6th grade and under stay at Base Camp; the 4-H Outpost Adventure is an opportunity for 7th, 8th, and 9th graders to meet new challenges and develop outdoor skills.
-Campers ride a bus to camp, which is located in Wautoma.
-Youth 15 and older can apply to be camp resource staff and cabin counselors.
+4-H CAMP – 4-H summer camp challenges members to try new activities, create craft items, and explore nature and have fun at campfires, swimming and theme programs.
+Members 3rd through 6th grade stay at Base Camp; the 4-H Outpost Adventure is an opportunity for 7th, 8th, and 9th graders to meet new challenges and develop outdoor skills.
+Youth 15 and older can apply to be camp resource staff and camp counselors.
 See the 4-H Summer Camp page for more information.

-KICKBALL TOURNAMENT – A kickball game is enjoyed by club teams participating in this countywide activity.
+KICKBALL and SOFTBALL TOURNAMENT – A kickball game (grades 3-7) and softball (grades 8-13) are enjoyed by club teams participating in this countywide activity.
 A trophy and ribbons are awarded to the winning team.

 COUNTY FAIR – The Ozaukee County Fair is a great opportunity for 4-H members to display or exhibit the results of their year’s project work.
 The fair is a community activity, where people can see what 4-H members learn and make during the year.
 Exhibits are judged by the “face to face,” conference or Danish system, with ribbons awarded and premiums paid.
-Special “outstanding” ribbons are given to a select number of exhibits; some are chosen for State Fair exhibition in the year following the County.
+Special “outstanding” ribbons are given to a select number of exhibits.
 4-H members also participate in a variety of activities, demonstrations, sales/auctions, activity stations, and much more!
-The 4-H Food Stand is run by 4-H families during the fair; this is a county-wide 4-H fundraiser to support the program throughout the year.
+The 4-H food stand (Clover Café) is run by 4-H families during the fair; this is a county-wide 4-H fundraiser to support the program throughout the year.

 MR.AND MISS OZAUKEE 4-H CONTEST – Each year an outstanding boy and girl can be nominated by their local 4-H club to participate in the Mr/Miss Ozaukee 4-H contest at the County Fair.
 Throughout the year, these representatives help with promotional activities, act as emcees at the Variety Show, help present awards at the 4-H Leaders Recognition Banquet, and assist with various activities at County Fair and Open House.